mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 p.then(result => console.log(result));
 ```

 So, back in the terminal, *node promise-api.js*.
-So, this is the *user* object that our *Promise* holds.
+And this is the *user* object that our *Promise* holds.

 ```javascript
 { id: 1 }